-The two cheapest mainstream Melbourne universities are Victoria University and Australian Catholic University.
-Both set tuition fees for international students to around $20,000 per year.
+The cheapest mainstream Melbourne universities are Victoria University and Australian Catholic University.
+Both set tuition fees for international students in the low $20,000s.

 - ACU is a multi-state university with a strong Melbourne presence.
 Despite the name, ACU is open to people of all religions.

-Other Melbourne universities with tuition fees averaging below $25,000 per year are Swinburne, La Trobe, Deakin and RMIT.
+Other Melbourne universities with tuition fees often below $25,000 per year are Swinburne and La Trobe.

 Cheapest universities in Sydney

 Sydney has 6 universities based in the city, with 3 in the mid-to-low cost range.

 - Australian Catholic University is the cheapest, with a typical tuition fee of around $22,000 per year.

 - Western Sydney University is next, with fees for international students starting from $22,000.

 - The other Sydney university with fees generally below $30,000 is University of Technology Sydney.